syncfusion-content/blazor-docs/blazor/gantt-chart/split-task.md

 ## Segment event

-The [SegmentChanging](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_SegmentChanging) event triggers when performing split and merge actions, taskbar editing, segment editing in a dialog box, and editing date-related(start date, end date, duration and etc.,) cells in the task.
+The [SegmentChanging](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_SegmentChanging) event is triggered when split and merge actions are performed, and there are changes in the scheduling of tasks.

-The `Cancel` property is only valid for split and merge actions performed through the context menu, dialog box, and methods, it is not applicable for taskbar dragging and cell editing in date-related columns.
+> The `Cancel` property is only applicable for split and merge actions; it does not apply to changes in the scheduling of tasks.

-> The split and merge action can be cancelled by setting the `Cancel` argument of the `SegmentChanging` event to true.

 ```cshtml
 @using Syncfusion.Blazor.Gantt